twalpole/apparition/README.md

 documentation on asynchronous
 JavaScript](https://github.com/jnicklas/capybara#asynchronous-javascript-ajax-and-friends)
 which explains the tools that Capybara provides for dealing with this.

-### General troubleshooting hints ###

-* Configure Apparition with `:debug` turned on.
-* Take screenshots to figure out what the state of your page is when the problem occurs.
-* Use the remote web inspector in case it provides any useful insight

 ### Filing a bug ###